The best HBO series

 Yet for all those flaws, Game of Thrones delivered some of the most impressive battles since Lord of the Rings and invented the art of sexposition to keep viewers interested in the detailed histories of scheming houses.
 You’ll be served well by taking a page from Tyrion or Cersei Lannister and having a large glass of wine as you enjoy the ride.

 HBO hit viewers with a Jean Smart double whammy in 2021.
-After a great supporting turn in Mare of Easttown, Smart got top billing in the HBO Max Original series Hacks playing a legendary Las Vegas comedian, which she absolutely knocked out of the park.
+After a great supporting turn in Mare of Easttown, Smart got top billing in the HBO Max Original series Hacks playing a legendary but out-of-touch Las Vegas comedian, which she absolutely knocks out of the park.

 The series follows Smart’s Deborah Vance and her young new comedy writer Ava (Hannah Einbinder).
 Despite their initial disconnect (and slight resentment), the two begin to work together to give Deborah’s career a fresh start.